Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Alessandra Cipriani and Rajat Hazra for the insightful discussions and Jan de Graaff for the pictures.
-M. Jara thanks Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq) for its support through the Grant 305075/2017-9 and the European Research Council (ERC) for its support through the European Union�s Horizon 2020 research and innovative programme (Grant Agreement No. 715734).
+The authors would like to thank Alessandra Cipriani and Rajat Hazra for the insightful discussions, Jan de Graaff for the pictures and Hester Kronenberg for pointing out a mistake in a previous version of this article.
+Furthermore, we would like to express our gratitude to the anonymous referees who pointed out typos and mistakes in the previous version of the article and helped to improve the presentation substantially.
+M. Jara acknowledges CNPq for its support through the Grant 305075/2017-9, FAPERJ for its support through the Grant E-29/203.012/2018 and ERC for its support through the European Unions Horizon 2020 research and innovative program (Grant Agreement No.715734).